-Non-Distinguished Smallbore Rifle Three-Position competitors may compete for EIC points in a maximum of two National Matches Smallbore Rifle Three-Position Matches (2 x 120 shots) and four (4) CMP-sanctioned Smallbore Rifle Three-Position Matches (4 x 120 shots) in any calendar year.
-Non-Distinguished Smallbore Rifle Prone competitors may compete for EIC points in a maximum of four National Matches Smallbore Rifle Prone one-day Matches (4 x 160 shots) and eight CMP-sanctioned Smallbore Rifle Prone one-day Matches (8 x 160 shots) in any calendar year.
+Non-Distinguished Smallbore Rifle Three-Position competitors may compete for EIC points in a maximum of one National Matches Smallbore Rifle Three-Position Match aggregate (2 x 60 shots) and four (4) CMP-sanctioned Smallbore Rifle Three-Position Matches (4 x 60 shots) in any calendar year.
+Non-Distinguished Smallbore Rifle Prone competitors may compete for EIC points in a maximum of two National Matches Smallbore Rifle Prone two-day Matches (2 x 160 shots) and eight CMP-sanctioned Smallbore Rifle Prone one-day Matches (160 shots) in any calendar year.
 Distinguished Smallbore Rifle competitors may compete in as many EIC matches as they wish.